-An occupancy used to house one or more persons under varied degrees of restraint or security where such occupants are mostly incapable of selfpreservation because of security measures not under the occupants' control.
+An occupancy, other than one whose primary intended use is health care, ambulatory health care, or residential board and care, used to lawfully incarcerate or lawfully detain one or more persons under varied degrees of restraint or security where such occupants are mostly incapable of self-preservation because of security measures not under the occupants' control.

 Within detention and correctional facilities, uses other than residential housing shall be in accordance with the appropriate chapter of the code.